MattFooshilong/json-to-csv/README.md

 1) npm install
 2) node json2csv.js
 3) node csv2json.js
+4) put your translation files in their folders like: en/translation.json, cn/translation.json, my/translation.json

 Using toCSV.js
 1) Each child key in a .json file must be unique for this to work (should already be)